 Here’s what you can expect to see when we observe a keyword like “vintage pinball:”

 How Do You Find Keywords?

-When it comes to selecting effective keywords, it’s critical to consider user intent.
-Also called keyword intent or search intent, this refers to the purpose behind a query.
+When selecting effective keywords, it’s critical to consider the intent—also called keyword intent or search intent.
 What does a person hope to find when they input a specific set of words into a search engine?

 Meeting user intent is critical to ranking well in the SERPs.
 Say you have a website dedicated to the best restaurants in Greensboro, North Carolina.